 A structured approach creates transparency regarding risks, material flows, and costs.
 The process may vary depending on the project and authority requirements but often follows a proven scheme:

 - Selective deconstruction: Strip-out, separate, and record by type.
-Use concrete demolition shear for controlled component removal; hydraulic wedge splitter for low-vibration deconstruction of massive components.
+Use concrete demolition shears for controlled component removal; hydraulic wedge splitters for low-vibration deconstruction of massive components.
+Sequence works to minimize cross-contamination and optimize access and exposure times.

 Technology and methods for handling contaminated building fabric